boxingknight/collab_canvas_Ash_follow/collabcanvas/README.md

 - **Infinite Canvas**: Large 5000x5000px workspace with smooth pan and zoom
 - **Complete Shape Library**: Rectangles, circles, lines, and text shapes
 - **Advanced Selection**: Single-select, multi-select (shift-click), and marquee selection (drag-to-select)
-- **Shape Transformations**: Move, resize, rotate, and delete shapes with intuitive controls
+- **Shape Transformations**: Move, resize, rotate, duplicate, and delete shapes with intuitive controls
+- **Duplicate Shapes**: Cmd/Ctrl+D to duplicate selected shapes with 20px offset (preserves all properties)
 - **Text Editing**: Double-click to edit text inline with auto-resize and formatting
 - **Line Tools**: Draggable endpoint anchors for precise line positioning
+- **Arrow Key Nudging**: Precise positioning with 1px (or 10px with Shift) movement
 - **Selection-First Interaction**: Professional click-to-select, then drag-to-move pattern (like Figma/Sketch)
 - **Multiplayer Cursors**: See other users' cursor positions in real-time with names
 - **User Presence**: View list of currently online collaborators with avatars